 If you are struggling with paying a heating or utility bill, the local community action agency NORWESCAP has programs that may be able to help.
 The Housing and Energy Services that NORWESCAP offers low income and other qualified individuals include: NJ SHARES (Statewide Heating & Referral for Energy Services), LIHEAP (Low-Income Home Energy Assistance Program), weatherization assistance, and other energy assistance programs to assist low income individuals and families with paying for their their heating and cooling bills.
 The phone number is (908) 454-7000.
 Call them for energy bill help or information on other programs.

 Free food in Morris County New Jersey

 Four of the primary food banks are below.
 They can provide items such as free canned goods, bags of groceries, baby formula, rice, and breads.
-If those locations can’t meet your needs, then there are many other food assistance programs and distribution centers.
-Locate more food pantries Morris County.
+If those locations can’t meet your needs, then there are many other food assistance programs, soup kitchens and distribution centers.
+Locate more free food pantries Morris County.

 Bethlehem Church of Randolph New Jersey (phone (973) 366 - 3434) has a limited free food pantry for members of the community.

 Evangel Church of God runs a food pantry.
 Dial (973) 263 - 1787.

 Interfaith Food Pantry - This center provides those in need with a supplemental food source, including groceries and free food.
 Items available are non-perishables.
 Dial (973) 538 - 8049.

 Rockaway Food Closet - Call (973) 627 - 1059.